Anne Vavasour

-Family
+Family and early life

 Anne was born circa 1560, the daughter of Henry Vavasour of Tadcaster, Copmanthorpe, Yorkshire, and Margaret Knyvet.
 Anne's maternal uncle was Sir Thomas Knyvet, 1st Baron Knyvet.
 It was this family connection which likely secured her a place at court as one of Queen Elizabeth's Ladies of the Bedchamber.
+She was paid a yearly fee of £20 and was described as being "tall and dark-haired."

 Her younger sister, Frances (1568 – c.1606), was also at court as a Maid of Honour to the Queen (1590–91), and in 1591 secretly married Sir Thomas Shirley.
-Her younger brother, Thomas, also made a career at court and became embroiled in her scandals, at one point challenging the Earl of Oxford to a duel (which does not appear to have taken place).
+Her younger brother, Thomas Vavasour, also made a career at court and became embroiled in her scandals, challenging the Earl of Oxford to a duel in January 1585 (which does not appear to have taken place).

 Earl of Oxford's mistress

 Shortly after her arrival at court, she became the mistress of Edward de Vere, 17th Earl of Oxford, who was married to Anne Cecil, the daughter of William Cecil, 1st Baron Burghley, the Queen's most trusted advisor.
 Oxford had separated from his wife in 1576.

-On 23 March 1581, Anne gave birth to Oxford's illegitimate son, Edward, which resulted in their imprisonment in the Tower of London by the command of Queen Elizabeth.
-Oxford was released several months later, but was banished from court until June 1583.
+On 23 March 1581, Anne gave birth to Oxford's illegitimate son, Edward, which resulted in their imprisonment in the Tower of London by the command of Queen Elizabeth, who was "furious" as "the persons of her maids were supposed to be sacrosanct."
+Oxford was released on 8 June 1581, but was banished from court until June 1583.
 He had reconciled with his wife, Anne Cecil in January 1582.

-Their love affair also led to open skirmishes and duels in the streets of London, between Oxford and Anne's uncle, Thomas Knyvet, which on one occasion led to the wounding of both men, and the death of one of Oxford's men.
+Their love affair also led to open skirmishes and duels in the streets of London, between Oxford and Anne's uncle, Thomas Knyvet.
+In March 1582, this led to Oxford being wounded, and his servant killed; reports conflict as to whether Knyvet was also injured.
+Another of Oxford's men was killed during a skirmish in January 1585.

 Though her child, baptised Edward Vere, would survive to manhood, Oxford took no responsibility for his upbringing or education though did settle lands on him and gave £2000 to Anne.
-The boy was raised by Anne.
+The boy was raised by Anne and she avowed to Sir Francis Walsingham that Oxford was the father of her son.
 In later years her son became a protégé of Oxford's cousin, Sir Francis Vere.